phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In April, the government of Ontario decided to extend rent control to every dwelling in the province, as opposed to just buildings constructed before 1991.

 Different jurisdictions have overlapping definitions of "rent control".
-What Ontario engages in is described by some academics as a vacancy decontrolled second-generation rent control, and some regions call "rent stabilization".
+What Ontario engages in is described by some academics and regions as a vacancy decontrolled second-generation rent control, or a tenancy rent control, or rent stabilization.
 It works like this: everyone's rent is now subject to a price control.
 Throughout the duration of your tenancy, your landlord can only raise your monthly rent according to a threshold pegged to inflation, and to recover capital expenditures.
 Between tenants, landlords are free to price rents at whatever the market will bear.

 A [lot of people](http://tvo.org/article/current-affairs/the-next-ontario/ontario-needs-a-rental-rethink-but-should-tread-carefully) [decided](http://nationalpost.com/news/toronto/chris-selley-rent-control-is-a-bad-solution-to-the-wrong-problem/wcm/b9dc401c-0918-4099-9967-659d0534d815) [this was](https://www.thestar.com/business/2017/04/18/tougher-rent-control-in-ontario-puts-new-supply-at-risk-say-owners.html) [a bad idea](https://www.theglobeandmail.com/news/toronto/rent-control-isnt-the-solution-to-ontarios-housing-problem/article34753102/), and [their argument](http://www.torontosun.com/2017/04/15/rent-controls-wrong-answer-to-housing-crisis) is [easy to restate](https://www.theglobeandmail.com/real-estate/toronto/new-ontario-rent-control-rules-exact-opposite-of-what-is-needed-analyst-warns/article34569276/):  [econ 101 predicts it will restrict the supply](https://www.economist.com/blogs/economist-explains/2015/08/economist-explains-19) of purpose built rentals.
 Remove the profit incentive and in the long run price controls will harm renters via a reduction in supply, QED.